Reviewed by:

 Let’s admit it – going on trails usually leads to knee pain.

-But before you think about enduring painful hikes, hang on!
-Let’s focus on building genuine strength and stability in your knees, turning them into reliable partners on any path.
+So, instead of avoiding the trails, let’s focus on building genuine strength in your knees, turning them into reliable partners on any path.

-What improved my hikes wasn’t some magical fix but a step-by-step approach to strengthening my knees.
+What improved my hikes wasn’t a magical fix, but a steady, step-by-step approach to strengthening my knees.
+Throughout this process, I was guided by my physical therapist, Dr. Antigone Vesci.
+She’s the mastermind behind this workout plan.

 This guide breaks down the practical strategies I used to fight knee pain while hiking.
 We’ll look at specific exercises to strengthen your knee-supporting muscles, stability techniques to improve your form, and gear choices that can genuinely help.
 Let’s get started!